|Home > Help Topics > Using eBay returns|

 When the buyer is responsible for return shipping charges, we charge the buyer's PayPal account.

-If you used calculated shipping or printed shipping labels from PayPal to send the item, we use this package weight to determine return shipping charges for the buyer.
+If you used calculated shipping or printed shipping labels from eBay or PayPal to send the item, we use this package weight to determine return shipping charges for the buyer.
 In some instances, return shipping charges may not be based on the actual weight of the package, but on an estimate.

 Refund amounts are automatically adjusted for any restocking fees, depending on the reason for return.

 If a buyer returns an item because it's not as described in the listing, arrives damaged, or is missing parts, then your refund to the buyer is:

 If a buyer returns an item for any other reason, including deciding not to purchase the item after all, you keep any restocking fee specified in the listing Return policy.
 You can waive this fee, if you like.

 In these situations, you can also keep the original shipping charge.
 The buyer pays for the return shipping charges, unless you specify in the Return policy section of the listing that you pay for return shipping charges.

 If a return is escalated